gemmarepiso/page/index.md

 ## Publications

 **Repiso-Puigdelliura, G**, Benvenuti, I, Kim, J.Y. (under review).
 Is majority language influence conditioned by orthography?
-The case of Spanish heritage speakers' realization of the Spanish voiced palatal obstruent. *Heritage Language Journal*
+The case of Spanish heritage speakers' realization of the Spanish voiced palatal obstruent. *Heritage Language Journal*.

 **Repiso-Puigdelliura, G** (under review).
 Empty Onset Repairs in the Semi-Spontaneous Speech of Spanish Child and Adult Heritage Speakers. *International Journal of Bilingualism*.